-December 2022 — Transgender and gender diverse (TGD) populations are rapidly growing in the United States in the past decades.
-This one hour continuing education program will focus on the commonality, especially SDoH (Social Determinant of Health), at which TGD experience co-occurring mental health and substance use disorder, and specifically how we at Pride Institute take a client centered, transgender specific approach to comprehensive mental health and substance use disorder evaluation and treatment.
+December 2022 — This one hour continuing education program will focus on the commonality, especially SDoH (Social Determinant of Health), at which Transgender and gender diverse (TGD) populations experience co-occurring mental health and substance use disorder, and specifically how we at Pride Institute take a client centered, transgender specific approach to comprehensive mental health and substance use disorder evaluation and treatment.

 Treating Grief as a Mental Health Condition

 October 2022 — During this webinar, the attendee will be able to understand the grief perspective by exploring the DSM 5 (TR) diagnosis and controversy, addressing developmental bereavement and stages of life, and learning strategies for coping with grief.
 View →

 August 2022 — Major depression is one of the most common mental health disorders in the United States.
 During this webinar, the attendee will be able to identify the symptoms of depression, gain experience in assessing suicidality in the depressed patient, and expand knowledge on therapeutic strategies to treat the depressed suicidal patient.

 June 2022 — Trauma Informed Care is a philosophy steeped in understanding the prevalence and impact of trauma on both those we serve and those we employ.
 This session will focus on the current thinking of Trauma and the prevalence and impact of Trauma on individuals as well as systems of care.

 December 2021 — Cannabis use has increased significantly in the US.
 This session will focus on the forces driving this rise in use, risk factors for the development of dependence, and outline the science related to cannabinoids.